anaykoth/AI-Camera-Testing/README.md

 3. **Download and place the `deeplabv3.tflite` model in the directory:**
     Ensure the model is named `deeplabv3.tflite` or update the `app.py` accordingly.
+    Add the .tflite file to the folder and change the "model_path" to the name of the .tflite file

 4. **Run the Flask application:**
     ```bash